mikeklimanek/SelfSolv/README.md

 16) self reset for cells visited
 17) canvas line that connects a path used to solve the maze
 18) updates to paths of solving line, correctly comes back from dead ends until it finds finish line
+19) creating maze is now much faster
+20) SelfSolving line goes a little slower for showing purposes